E33aS42/multilayer_perceptron/README.md

 - removal of non relevant data (patient ID in the current study)
 - numerization of non-numerical data
 - (optional) removal of highly correlated data features.
+There were no missing feature values for the current study.

 <img src="https://github.com/user-attachments/assets/9a4062c5-953e-48ce-a40a-00279926d164" width="49.5%"> <img src="https://github.com/user-attachments/assets/48418179-3325-40a4-9ce7-10e2f65ea554" width="49.5%">

 Data split:
 - Prepared data was then split into 3 datasets: training, validation and test.

+Usage:
+	./split.py \<data.csv\> [column_number...]

+optional

 ## Training (train.py)
 <br />
-After normalizing datasets using min-max (or standard) normalization based on the training data, the model was trained on the training set to evaluate its weights.
+Datasets were normalized using min-max (or standard) normalization based on the training data.
+The model was then trained on the training set to evaluate its weights.
 These were consecutively validated using the validation dataset to avoid overfitting.

 <br /><br />
 ![metrics](https://github.com/user-attachments/assets/e15522cd-c27c-4db7-baee-b8d4ff5372c8)
 <br /><br />

 ## Prediction (prediction.py)